chan-labsite/SC-Track/readme.md

 ```
 sctrack -p image.tif -a annotation.json
 ```
 The file "image.tif" corresponds to the microscopy timelapse image stack, "mask.tif" represents the greyscale segmented cell instances and "annotation.json" is the VIA2 compatible JSON annotation files.
 SC-Track can run without the corresponding "image.tif" file.
-In this case, SC-Track will output the tracking results without the png image folder containing the labelled cell linages.
+In this case, SC-Track will output the tracking results without a corresponding png image folder containing the labelled cell linages.

 ----------